Nearly 18,000 Young Adults Died of Heart Issues in Haryana Since 2020

-New data reveals a concerning trend of nearly 18,000 heart attack and heart failure deaths among young adults aged 18-45 in Haryana between 2020 and 2026, raising questions about potential contributing factors.
+A recent report reveals a concerning trend of nearly 18,000 heart-related deaths among young adults in Haryana between 2020 and 2026, raising questions about potential contributing factors.

 Key Points